-Suspect is arrested for second offense DUI in Sayreville.
+The suspect is arrested for second offense DUI in Sayreville.
 He did not refuse and his Alcotest reading was .010%.
-Therefore, he now faces a two year loss of license, 2-90 days in jail, 48 hours IDRC, mandatory ignition interlock device, and steep fines.
+Therefore, he now faces a two-year loss of license, 2-90 days in jail, 48 hours IDRC, mandatory ignition interlock device, and steep fines.

-Suspect is arrested for DWI in a School Zone in Wall Township.
+The suspect is arrested for DWI in a School Zone in Wall Township.
 His Alcotest reading was .011%.
-As a first offense, he faces 7-12 months loss of license, and an additional one-two year loss for the school zone offense.
+As a first offense, he faces 7-12 months loss of license and an additional one-two year loss for the school zone offense.
 Other penalties include ignition interlock, increased fines, community service, and IDRC.

 The State can establish operation if the offender:

 - Has the ability to operate the vehicle

 - Intends to operate the vehicle (Offender present in the driver’s seat with keys in the ignition and about to drive away

 Common operation issues in cases involve people who are asleep in the car while parked in a public lot or on the side of the road, cases in which the suspect allegedly left the scene of an accident, and cases in which it is not clear who drove the vehicle.

 The State can establish intoxication if the offender: